lovelysystems/lovely-editor/src/components/editor-quill/README.md

 ### Customize Toolbar

-Usually the Toolbar is handled by the Component itself, but the User can decide to overwrite it and render a custom one instead.
+Usually the toolbar of quill is handled by the <EditorQuill /> itself, but one can decide to overwrite it and render a custom toolbar instead.

 Attention: One needs to take care of applying the [correct classNames (eg. ql-bold)][7] for buttons, selects and other action items in the custom Toolbar.
 Only then will